 - Never use a weight that is too heavy

-This is one of those moves that can cause some serious damage if you attempt to lift a weight that is too heavy because it is not only quite close to your head, but also has the potential to pull your arms backwards.
-So always start off light and work your way up, regardless of whether you are using a dumbbell, EZ-bar or barbell to perform this French press exercise.
+This is one of those moves that can cause some serious damage if you attempt to lift a weight that is too heavy because it is not only quite close to your head but also has the potential to pull your arms backwards.
+So always start off light and work your way up, regardless of whether you are using a dumbbell, EZ-bar, or a barbell to perform this French press exercise.

 - Use a narrow grip